actions/buildtypes/workflow/v1/README.md

 ### Internal parameters

-All internal parameters are OPTIONAL.
+The internal parameters MUST contain the `github` object with all of the parameters shown below.

 | Parameter | Type   | Description                                                                                                                                                               |
 | --------- | ------ | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | `github`  | object | A subset of the [github context] as described below.
 Only includes parameters that are likely to have an effect on the build and that are not already captured elsewhere. |

-The `github` object SHOULD contains the following elements:
+The `github` object MUST contains the following elements:

 | GitHub Context Parameter     | Type   | Description                                                                                             |
 | ---------------------------- | ------ | ------------------------------------------------------------------------------------------------------- |